Net pot, no medium

 Care notes

-The simplest possible approach for DWC and NFT.
-Plants are typically started in a small rockwool or coco-fiber starter plug then transplanted into a net pot once roots emerge from the bottom of the plug.
-After transplant the plug stays as a tiny support cube but the bulk of the root system is bare-root in solution.
+The simplest approach for DWC and NFT.
+Plants are usually started in a small rockwool or coco-fibre starter plug, then moved into a net pot once roots emerge from the bottom of the plug; after transplant the plug stays as a tiny support cube while the bulk of the root system grows bare in solution.
+In DWC the net pots sit in a floating raft with roots submerged and oxygenated by an airstone, and in NFT they sit above a shallow recirculating nutrient film.

 Crops that work in net pot, no medium